-2008, and a lot of regulation was implemented since then.
 The new regulations changed the dynamics of mortgage issuance, resulting in credit quality being much higher than it was before.

 Before the financial crisis, the market for non-agency and agency mortgages was about equal size.
-After the crisis, most of it shifted to agency mortgages, which includes Ginnie Mae, Fannie Mae and Freddie Mac.
+After the crisis, the market weighting shifted to agency mortgages, which includes Government National Mortgage Association (Ginnie Mae), Federal National Mortgage Association (Fannie Mae) and Federal Home Loan Mortgage Corporation (Freddie Mac.)
 These agency mortgages are of very high quality and backed by the U.S. government.

-Additionally, since the financial crisis we've had new markets develop like marketplace lending, single-family rentals and single-asset commercial mortgage-backed securities (CMBS).
+Additionally, since the financial crisis we've had new markets develop, such as marketplace lending, single-family rentals and single-asset commercial mortgage-backed securities (CMBS).
 Another new market is government-sponsored enterprise (GSE) credit risk transfers, which were created as a way for Fannie Mae and Freddie Mac to transfer some mortgage credit risk to the private sector.